willjvan/weather-vis/README.md

 Accessing and animating weather data

 # What I learned
-- Use Curl to access an API
+- Access an API using curl
 - Practice parsing JSON files
 - Setup a WebGL program for animation
 - Write basic GLSL shaders